Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/04-Classes-Structs-Enums/README.md

 ### Challenge 1

-Include the enum `BobaTea` we just saw in your playground
+Include the type `BobaTea` we just saw in your playground.

 Write a structure called `Order` that will represent a client's order.
 It will need two properties: